 Another nice feature is that the front bumper swings open so kids can easily get in and out.

 Reviewers say that once you attach the double car seat adapter to the Book for Two, it no longer fits through doorways unless it is extra-wide/ADA (36” vs. 32”).
-Though the same thing happens with the Maxi Cosi Dana for 2, this is a BIG bummer since the biggest appeal of this stroller is how narrow it is.
+This is a BIG bummer since the biggest appeal of this stroller is how narrow it is.
 The only side-by-sides that get around this problem are those that stagger the placement of the infant seats, such as the Bumbleride Indie Twin and the Mountain Buggy Duet.

 On that note, if you’re planning to purchase this stroller (or any stroller for that matter), make sure it fits in your trunk.
 Like all side-by-sides, the Book for Two is large, even when folded, and takes up a fair bit of space.